ianstormtaylor/slate/docs/concepts/02-nodes.md

 All elements default to being "block" elements.
 They each appear separated by vertical space, and they never run into each other.

-But in certain cases, like for links, you might want to make as "inline" flowing elements instead.
+But in certain cases, like for links, you might want to make them "inline" flowing elements instead.
 That way they live at the same level as text nodes, and flow.

 > 🤖 This is a concept borrowed from the DOM's behavior, see [Block Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) and [Inline Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements).